Ferry from Valencia to Ibiza

 Ferries from Valencia dock at Eivissa, the port of Ibiza, which is on the southwest coast of the island, just 1.5 km from Ibiza's Old Town, the Dalt Vila.
 You can easily get to town on foot in about 15-20 min or by car or taxi is a quite 5-min ride.

-There are also buses that the port with Ibiza Town, the airport, and many resorts across the island.
-Alternatively, there are car and scooter rental agencies right by the port, if you wish to explore Ibiza independently.
+Bus services connect the port with Ibiza Town, the airport, and many resorts across the island.
+If you prefer to explore at your own pace, car and scooter rental agencies are also available right by the port.

 The Valencia - Ibiza route is one of the busiest in the Balearic Islands, especially during summer.
 To secure your preferred schedule and avoid last-minute price increases in the high season (June to September), we recommend booking at least 4-6 weeks in advance.